 The Board is responsible for the leadership and control of the Company and is collectively responsible for promoting the success of the Company by directing and supervising the Company’s affairs.
 Under the leadership of the Chairman, the Board is also responsible for approving and overseeing the overall strategies and policies of the Company, approving the annual budget and business plans, assessing the Company’s performance and supervising the work of the senior management.

-The Board currently comprises six Directors, including three executive Directors, namely Mr. Pan Shiyi (Chairman), Mrs. Pan Zhang Xin Marita (Chief Executive Officer) and Ms. Yan Yan; and three independent non- executive Directors, namely Mr. Sun Qiang Chang, Mr. Cha Mou Zing, Victor and Mr. Xiong Ming Hua.
+The Board currently comprises seven Directors, including four executive Directors, namely Mr. Pan Shiyi (Chairman), Mrs. Pan Zhang Xin Marita (Chief Executive Officer), Ms. Yan Yan and Ms. Tong Ching Mau; and three independent non- executive Directors, namely Mr. Sun Qiang Chang, Mr. Cha Mou Zing, Victor and Mr. Xiong Ming Hua (details of their biographical information are set out in the section headed “Biographies of Directors and members of senior management” of this annual report).

 Regular Board meetings are held at least four times a year (at quarterly intervals) and any ad hoc meeting will be held when necessary.
 At least fourteen days notice will be given to all the Directors prior to any regular Board meeting and any relevant materials to be presented to a Board meeting will be provided to Directors at least three days before such Board meeting.
-The Directors are appointed by shareholders of the Company through ordinary resolutions or appointed by the Board to fill any existing vacancies on the Board or for new additions to the Board.
-At each AGM, one-third (or, if the number is not a multiple of three, the number nearest to but not less than one-third) of the Directors for the time being shall retire from office by rotation but are eligible for re- election and re-appointment.
+The Directors are appointed by Shareholders of the Company through ordinary resolutions or appointed by the Board to fill any casual vacancies on the Board or for new additions to the Board.
+At each annual general meeting, one-third (or, if the number is not a multiple of three, the number nearest to but not less than one-third) of the Directors for the time being shall retire from office by rotation but are eligible for re-election and re-appointment.

 The Chairman of the Board, Mr. Pan Shiyi, is the husband of Mrs. Pan Zhang Xin Marita, an executive Director and the Chief Executive Officer.
-Except for disclosed above, the Board members have no financial, business, family or other material/relevant relationships with each other.
+Save as disclosed above, the Board members have no financial, business, family or other material/relevant relationships with each other.

 The Board’s composition demonstrates a balance of core competence with regard to the business of the Company, so as to provide effective leadership and the required expertise to the Company.